sveltejs/svelte/site/content/tutorial/02-reactivity/04-updating-arrays-and-objects/text.md

 title: Updating arrays and objects
 ---

-Because Svelte's reactivity is triggered by assignments, using array methods that mutate the array alone, like `push` and `splice`, won't automatically cause updates.
+Svelte's reactivity is triggered by assignments.
+Using array methods that mutate the array alone, like `push` and `splice`, won't automatically cause updates.
 For example, clicking the button calls the `addNumber` function, but doesn't trigger the recalculation of `sum` and does not update the rendered page.

 One way to fix that is to add an assignment that would otherwise be redundant: